RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription.md

 Creates an Active-Active Subscription within your Redis Enterprise Cloud Account.
 This resource is responsible for creating and managing subscriptions.

-~> **Note:** The creation_plan block allows the API server to create a well-optimised hardware specification for your databases in the cluster.
+~> **Note:** The creation_plan block allows the API server to create a well-optimised infrastructure for your databases in the cluster.
 The attributes inside the block are used by the provider to create initial databases.
 Those databases will be deleted after provisioning a new subscription, then the databases defined as separate resources will be attached to